Women heard: International Women's Day most talked about on Facebook

 Gender-based activism growing globally

 After the revelations about inappropriate behavior and sexual harassment, the #MeToo social media hashtag offered a global platform for women and men to speak up about their experiences.
 So much so, that in fact online dictionary Merriam-Webster has dubbed “feminism” its word of the year, meaning it is the most-searched word on its website.
-Lookups for the definition of feminism increased by 70 percent from 2016 - 2017.
+Lookups for the definition of feminism increased by 70 percent.

 Fans also voiced their encouragement with the #BeBoldForChange hashtag and just days before the world championship tournament was set to begin, USA Hockey and the U.S. Women’s National Team came to an agreement on pay and benefits that halted the boycott supported by NHL players and US senators.
 The two sides announced “an agreement that will result in groundbreaking support” for the women’s team and female athletes at all levels of the sport over coming years.
 Victory was theirs!